gestimation/cifmodeling/README.md

 - `optim.parameter12` Numeric multiplicative increment applied to lambda when the Levenberg-Marquardt step is successful (default to `2`).
-- `optim.parameter13` Numeric multiplicative decrement applied to lambda when the Levenberg-Marquardt step is unsuccessful (default `0.5)`.
+- `optim.parameter13` Numeric multiplicative decrement applied to lambda when the Levenberg-Marquardt step is unsuccessful (default `0.5`).
 - `data.initial.values` Optional data frame providing starting values for the optimization (default `NULL`).
-- `should.normalize.covariate` Logical indicating whether covariates
-  should be centered and scaled prior to optimization (default `TRUE`).
+- `normalize.covariate` Logical indicating whether covariates should be centered and scaled prior to optimization (default `TRUE`).
-- `should.terminate.time.point` Logical indicating whether time points that contribute estimation are terminated by min of max follow-up times of each exposure level (default `TRUE`).
+- `terminate.time.point` Logical indicating whether time points that contribute estimation are terminated by min of max follow-up times of each exposure level (default `TRUE`).
-- `prob.bound` Numeric lower bound used to internally truncate probabilities away from 0 and 1 (default `1e-5`).
+- `prob.bound` Numeric lower bound used to internally truncate probabilities away from 0 and 1 (default `1e-7`).